 On February 8th, a team of ESJF researchers visited Pyryatyn (Poltava region, Ukraine) to map the perimeter of the local Jewish burial site with a drone.

-Back in spring 2017, when when ESJF conducted mass monitoring and initial surveys in Poltava region, our team discovered a burial site with more than 400 graves in Pyryatyn, some matsevot dating from the 19th century.
+Back in the spring of 2017, when ESJF were conducting mass monitoring and initial surveys in the Poltava region, our team discovered a burial site with more than 400 graves in Pyryatyn, with some matzevot dating back to the 19th century.

-The site showed signs of vandalism: ESJF colleagues found human bones from an interred grave, which needed immediate reburial.
-The Kremenchug Rabbi Shlomo Salamon and Yevgeniy Leshchinskiy from Khesed Khaim arranged a minyan, and the bones were reburied in full accordance with the Jewish tradition.
+The site showed disturbing signs of vandalism, with ESJF colleagues finding disinterred human bones, which needed immediate reburial.
+Kremenchug Rabbi Shlomo Salamon and Yevgeniy Leshchinskiy from Khesed Khaim arranged a minyan, and the bones were reburied in full accordance with the Jewish tradition.

-However, the burial site still needs long term protection and fencing, so our colleagues visited Pyryatyn today to resume the work.
-As soon as the weather permits, we hope to resume work on the ground.
+However, the burial site still needs long term protection and fencing, and our colleagues visited Pyryatyn today to resume work.
+As soon as weather permits, we hope to continue our efforts on the ground.